Background

 What is the time commitment for these positions?

-For both positions, the time commitment will vary for anywhere from 4 to 10 hours per week.
-For the McGill Journal of Global Health, there is a bigger time committment around March/April to prepare the print edition launch.
+For both positions, the time commitment typically varies from 4-10 hours per week.
+For the McGill Journal of Global Health, there is a bigger time commitment around March/April to prepare the launch of the print edition (including the launch party!).

-Is there an online information session for the 2023 Global Health Outreach Projects program?
+Is there an online information session for the 2025 Global Health Outreach Projects?

-Yes, we hosted an online information session on March 13, 2023, from 10 Am to 11 AM EDT.
-You can watch the recording.
+Yes, we hosted an online information session on Thursday, March 13, 2025, at 12 PM ET.
+If you missed it, you can watch the recording.

 What do I need to apply?

-In addition to completing the application form, you would need to submit an essay, CV, a copy of your unofficial transcript - including the current term, even if grades have not been assigned, and two writing Samples (single-authored pieces are strongly preferred).
-You'll find details in the “Application form" section of this page.
+In addition to completing the application form, you must submit an essay, CV, a copy of your unofficial transcript - including the current term, even if grades have not been assigned, and two writing Samples (single-authored pieces are strongly preferred).
+You'll find details in the “How to apply" section of this page.

 How do I turn my unofficial transcript into a PDF file?